 Body Template 6 is ideal for multi-turn situations, which is a conversation with multiple turns in which Alexa asks questions and the user responds with the answers.
 This template can be used in a variety of circumstances: welcome, navigation, clarification, and goodbye.
 It’s ideal for asking a question, making a clarification, or displaying search results with zero items.

 Reminder: To let users know that it is their turn to talk, ask the user a question before listening for the user’s response.
 Many people interact with Alexa without looking at a device, and have no visual indication that the skill is waiting for a response.
 Asking the user a question follows conversational norms that let the user know when to speak.
+Remember that hints do not appear on Echo Spot, and should never be used as an integral part of the skill experience.

-Body Template 6 with optional hint:
+Body Template 6 with optional hint on Echo Show:

 Multi-turn text: Use the default text size of <font size=“7”> for body text.
 Use sentence case for optimal readability.
 It’s best to display Alexa’s question verbatim unless there’s a hint.

-Also, in order to decrease latency, use images that are 500KB or smaller.
+In order to decrease latency, use images that are 500KB or smaller.

 - Opening the skill